 It is not uncommon to see when times are more turbulent that trusted brands and traditional options are valued more.
 As dealerships move forward in this challenging environment, it is excellent to see that the hard work that dealerships have done in providing a safe environment is being recognized by people in market actively pursuing a purchase and can help to drive the rebound in automotive purchases.

 We’re here to help.
 Find out more about the most cost-effective inventory management with new pricing alerts.
-Or simply get your FREE access MAX BDC the sales tool that helps build engagement while social distancing.
+Or simply get access to MAX BDC the sales tool that helps build engagement while social distancing.
 Learn more.

 For further reading, we also detailed the areas where survey results varied significantly by region from the national results.
 A summary of the regional differences can be found here.